Canadian Partnership for Stroke Recovery

 The Centre currently has 19 core scientists, who have collectively obtained in excess of $20 million in stroke-related peer-reviewed funding.
 In addition, 45 associate members and six affiliate trainees are working collaboratively to accelerate the development of new treatments to optimize stroke recovery.
 Organized teams such as these are necessary to move promising treatments from the lab to proof-of-concept clinical trials and will make significant advances over the next decade.

-Contact Dr. Sandra Black with any questions about research activities and current opportunities within the Centre at Sunnybrook, or visit the website of the Heart and Stroke Foundation Centre for Stroke Recovery for more information.
+Contact Dr. Sandra Black with any questions about research activities and current opportunities within the Centre at Sunnybrook, or visit the website of the Canadian Partnership for Stroke Recovery for more information.